- News

 Our Green Prescription team encourages clients to get active by doing small things that are part of day-to-day routines.
 Some good examples include parking a bit further away from the shops, taking the lift instead of the stairs or getting off the bus one stop earlier.

-Challenge the kids to a family dance-off where everyone takes turns to pick the music, or take a family walk after dinner and let family members choose a different route each time. - Get out in the garden
+Challenge the kids to a family dance-off where everyone takes turns to pick the music, or take a family walk after dinner and let family members choose a different route each time.
+Check out our list of great active family activities you can do at home or in your neighbourhood.

 The Green Prescription programme is a six month healthy lifestyle programme that supports, informs and empowers people to nurture a healthy lifestyle.
 Check out our Green Prescription page for more details, and ask your GP for a referral.